Why singing means a happier brain

 As part of our #SongsToRemember campaign, the musical tunes have been flowing as our clients sing their favourite songs with their CAREGivers.

-But why does music have such an impact on the brain, particularly on those with dementia?
+But why does music have such an impact on the brain, and especially those with dementia?

-According to the Commission on Dementia and Music, regions of the brain associated with musical memory might overlap with regions not impacted by Alzheimer’s disease.
-This suggests that even if certain areas of the brain are badly affected by dementia, that person may still be able to enjoy music.
+According to the Commission on Dementia and Music, research suggests that regions of the brain associated with musical memory may overlap with regions relatively spared in Alzheimer’s disease.
+The findings suggest that even if certain areas of the brain are badly affected by dementia, a person may still be able to understand and enjoy music.

 The ‘memory bump’

-The report also revealed that people with dementia retain the clearest memories of music they heard roughly between the ages of 10 and 30.
-Sally Bowell, a research fellow from the International Longevity Centre, told Home Instead Senior Care that ‘Evidence such as this is incredibly valuable for CAREGivers, who can use this as a key to unlocking the music that might most resonate with their loved ones.’
+The findings of the report also revealed that people with dementia retain the clearest memories for the music they enjoyed and heard roughly between the ages of 10 and 30.
+Sally Bowell, a research fellow from the International Longevity Centre, told Home Instead: “Evidence such as this is incredibly valuable for CAREGivers, who can use this as a key to unlocking the music that might most resonate with their loved ones.”

 Why else does music impact the brain?

 It’s engaging!
-Research shows that music activates the right side of the brain and listening to music sparks activity in the right-hand side.
+Research shows that singing activates the left side of the brain and listening to music sparks activity in the right-hand side.
 Music means that the whole brain is stimulated, and more mind power than usual is being exercised.

-Music can have a massive impact on the lives of people living with dementia and it’s just one of the things our CAREGivers can use to help our clients get the most out of life.
+Music clearly has a huge impact on the lives of people living with dementia and music is just one of the ways our CAREGivers help our clients to live life well.